clariusdev/solum/README.md

 - [Specifications](specifications.md)
 - [Design](design.md)

-To create a PDF from one of our markdown documents, try the pandoc program: `pandoc document.md -o document.pdf`
+To create a PDF from one of our markdown documents, try the pandoc program: `pandoc document.md -o document.pdf`.
+In cases where mermaid is used for diagramming, also pass in: `-F mermaid-filter`, which can be installed via an npm package